 4. What’s inside them.

-The filling will contain 100% British minced beef, potato, onion and swede, all inside gluten free shortcrust pastry.
+Now we’ve seen the ingredients, we know for certain that this is a proper Cornish pasty filling as we were promised.
+Ginsters said the the filling would contain 100% British minced beef, potato, onion and swede, all inside gluten free shortcrust pastry.

-So that makes this product totally out of the window for me as I can’t tolerate onion, but why am I not surprised?!
+And that’s exactly what we’ve got!
+But sadly, that makes this product totally out of the window for me.
+Why?
+I can’t tolerate onion!

-(anyone else in the same boat on that one?
+(anyone else in the same boat as me on that one?
 Bloody IBS issues!)

-Well, whilst Ginsters gluten free Cornish pasty will be the first of it’s kind in supermarkets across the UK, there are gf pasties already available elsewhere right now!
+And if all else fails and you can’t find Ginsters gluten free Cornish pasty yet, there are gf pasties already available elsewhere right now!

 You can happily head over to…